Kyle Borbiro McKinnon

 "If you eat animals you should stop, because you know you can be smarter than that."- 7 year old vegan activist

-Passionate vegan dad of two amazing little girls, co-founder of Little Nest Refuge and husband to animal activist and rescuer Emma Sullivan.
+Passionate vegan dad of two amazing little girls, co-founder of Little Nest Refuge.

 Vegan mum and neuropsychologist Ash Nayate ponders the link between veganism and emotional intelligence in children.